 Coronavirus Travel Information

-Overall the outlook is looking good for a return to travel for some of our destinations in early 2022.
-We continue to work closely with our local partners to develop and follow the robust protocols of WTTC (World Travel and Tourism Council) to implement new safety practices and standards.
+Even if there are few to no restrictions in our destinations, we continue to work closely with our local partners to develop and follow the robust protocols of WTTC (World Travel and Tourism Council) to implement new safety practices and standards.
 These will strengthen the current health and safety guidelines set out by local governments themselves to create a stress-free travel experience for you.

 Government advisories and your travel to Asia

 There is no restriction to travel to any of our destinations: just make sure to check the entry requirements for the country you're travelling to further down below or, alternatively, check the latest official government information on travel to Asia from the FCDO here.